 Using theme and color set templates, not only can you design screens faster and with less effort, but also create unified screens instantly with pre-designed, user-friendly, screen options delivered as part of the software package.
-For example, without the use of color sets and themes, even after you decide all Stop switches will be red, you might end up setting up a different shade of red on every screen.
+For example, without the use of color sets and themes, deciding all Stop switches will be red might result in a different shade of red on every screen.
 Color sets can prevent this from happening.

-With the use of themes, you can change the default values of part attributes and then register that attribute for use in other parts.
-For example, to set the font size for titles in parts to 20 points, which is larger than normal, you can edit the size of a part's text font to 20 and save it as the default font size of text for titles.
-After that, there is no more need to change the font size of parts.
+With the use of themes, you can also change the default values of part attributes and then register that attribute for use in other parts.
+For example, to set the font size for titles in parts to 20 points, which is larger than normal, you can edit the size of a part's text font to 20 and save it as the default font size for titles.
+After that, changing the font size of parts is no longer required.

-The number of screens and screen navigation operations may seem simple for small to mid-sized HMI, but the setup for screen change operations is actually quite complex.
-For example, for a change screen switch you need to specify the destination screen number.
-Whenever there is a change in screen configuration or a change in the destination screen number, you need to review and edit the settings for all change screen switches.
+The number of screens and screen navigation operations may seem simple for a small to mid-sized HMI, but the setup for screen change operations is actually quite complex.
+For example, change screen switch requires you to specify the destination screen number.
+Whenever there is a change in screen configuration, or a change in the destination screen number, you need to review and edit the settings for all change screen switches.
 This factor increases time spent on maintenance.
 HMI Design 4.0 eliminates this issue with navigation templates.

 Navigation templates automatically configure screen changes.
-The design of change screen menus is set up in a template, and screen numbers for screen changes are configured automatically based on the screen structure.
-You can replace the navigation template with a new one to change the appearance of the menu; however, the screen structure does not change, eliminating the need to review all the screen settings.
+The design of change screen menus is set up in a template, and screen numbers for screen changes are configured automatically, based on the screen structure.
+You can replace the navigation template to change the appearance of the menu; however, the screen structure does not change, eliminating the need to review all of the screen settings.